-This article was last updated Jun 06, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 06, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The question — “Would you like to sign up for a store card?” — is a customary, sometimes irritating, part of the store checkout process.
 While store cards can be great ways to access discounts and other benefits, they can also be among the most expensive credit cards out there with rates often surpassing 20% APR.
 Who signs up for and uses retail cards the most?